-A head impact by either a direct blow or indirect transmission of force can be associated with a serious and potentially fatal brain injury.
-If there are significant concerns, including any of the red flags listed in Box 1, then activation of emergency procedures and urgent transport to the nearest hospital should be arranged.
+A head impact by either a direct blow or indirect transmission of force to the head can be associated with serious and potentially fatal consequences.
+If there are significant concerns, which may include any of the Red Flags listed in Box 1, the athlete requires urgent medical attention, and if a qualified medical practitioner is not available for immediate assessment, then activation of emergency procedures and urgent transport to the nearest hospital or medical facility should be arranged.